AMLResearchProject/all-classifiers-2019/Python/_Caffe/allCNN/README.md

 # Contributing
 The Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the community to the Github repositories.
 Please read the [CONTRIBUTING](https://github.com/AMLResearchProject/AML-ALL-Classifiers/blob/master/CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull request.
 You will also find information about our code of conduct on this page.

-## Acute Myeloid/Lymphoblastic Leukemia Classifiers Contributors
+## Acute Lymphoblastic Leukemia Convolutional Neural Network Contributors

-- [Salvatore Raieli](https://github.com/salvatorera "Salvatore Raieli") - PhD Immunolgy / Bioinformaticia, Bologna, Italy
 - [Adam Milton-Barker](https://github.com/AdamMiltonBarker "Adam Milton-Barker") - Bigfinite IoT Network Engineer & Intel Software Innovator, Barcelona, Spain

 &nbsp;